TonyDTiger/My-Projects/Other Side Projects/Linear_Controls/README.md

 The optimizer can use some improvement, as it resulted in missing the desired settling time and maximum overshoot percentage.
 The integrator contribution was zeroed intentionally as it was found that it did not affect the controller's performance.
 The next section will evaluate the controller's performance with an oscillatory reference trajectory.

 #### Single Axis PID Controller Manual Tuning for an Oscillatory Reference Trajectory
-The plot below shows a rigid body rotating about three axes using the same PD controller in the scenario above to control the rigid body to the desired oscillatory reference attitude trajectory, with a frequency of 0.0067 Hz (1/150).
+The plot below shows a rigid body rotating about a single axis using the same PD controller in the scenario above to control the rigid body to the desired oscillatory reference attitude trajectory, with a frequency of 0.0067 Hz (1/150).
 Performance metrics such as settling time and max overshoot percentage are not evaluated, instead the attitude error time profile will be evaluated.

 ![system_response_plots_cosine_reference](https://github.com/user-attachments/assets/ff1fb3d4-88d4-46bb-ab57-1801bd0da617)